linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-8---Arbitrage-and-Hedging-With-Fixed-Income 2023 Financial-Trading-a.md

 # Example 1: Purchase Power Parity Violation and Arbitrage

 Consider the following violation of PPP.
 The exchange rates of dollars for pounds are 1.6000 and 1.6296 in the spot and one-year forward markets, respectively.
-Assume that gold is selling for  $400 per ounce in American spot markets and for$ 250 in British spot markets.
-The one-year forward price of gold is $440 in American markets and £280 in British markets.
+Assume that gold is selling for  \$400 per ounce in American spot markets and for\$ 250 in British spot markets.
+The one-year forward price of gold is \$440 in American markets and £280 in British markets.
 We might wish to assume that inflation rates in the United States and the UK are, respectively, 10% and 12%.
 In this case, we should be able to demonstrate an arbitrage opportunity.
 Consider the following transactions in forward markets (future prices are locked in now by taking positions in forward contracts):

 <table><tr><td>Transaction Number</td><td>Transaction</td></tr><tr><td>1</td><td>Long forward contract for one ounce of gold in United States</td></tr><tr><td>2</td><td>Short forward contract for £270 at F = 1.6296</td></tr><tr><td>3</td><td>Short forward contract for one ounce of gold in UK</td></tr></table>